What is a cash balance plan? You may have heard that it is a great retirement structure. But you may not know a lot about the rules and how they work.

 Through pension reforms over the years, the plans have become more flexible and offer streamlined administration.
 Make sure you consider them in your retirement arsenal.
 Hopefully, this cash balance plan guide and example has helped you understand the basics.

-6 thoughts on “The Complete Guide to Cash Balance Plans: Rules, Benefits + Formula Example”
+6 thoughts on “The Complete Guide to Cash Balance Plans: Rules, Benefits + Pension Example”

 How can I tell if a cash balance plan is better for me than a 401k?